Plastic Performance in Oxygen Plasma with Vacuum Chambers

 Ionic Purity of Materials

 The second criteria to consider is the ionic purity of the materials.
 Since erosion will occur, residual material will find its way into the chamber.
-The polymer itself will likely burn off without creating contamination issues, however, it is important to limit the metal content that finds its way into the chamber.
+The polymer itself will burn off without creating contamination issues, however, it is important to limit the metal content that finds its way into the chamber.

 There are two ways to limit the metal content into the chamber, one is to limit the metal found in the material which is often a by-product of the catalysts in the polymer formation.
 The second is to limit the amount of erosion of the material into the chamber.
 A material with 5X ionic metal content is still cleaner to process if it has 20X less erosion.